project-flogo/rules/examples/flogo/creditcard/README.md

 #### Conditions

 ```
-cBadUser : Check for new user input data - checks if age <18 and >=45, empty address and salary less than 10k
+cBadUser : Check for new user input data - check if age <18 and >=45, empty address and salary less than 10k
-cNewUser : Check for new user input data - checks if age >=18 and <= 44, address and salary >= 10k
+cNewUser : Check for new user input data - check if age >=18 and <= 44, address and salary >= 10k
 cUserIdMatch : Check for id match from 'UserAccount' and 'UpdateCibil' tuples
 cUserCibil : Check for cibil >= 750 && < 820
 cUserLowCibil : Check for cibil < 750